calicartels/MeeTUp/README.md

 ## Key Features

-⭐️ Video & Audio - Allows you to stream your webfeed video & audio which will be broadcasted to members.
+⭐️ Video & Audio - Allows you to stream your web feed video & audio which will be broadcasted to members.

 ⭐️ Chat Feature - Uses sockets to send text messages to the room members in an instant.